Excitebike 64: Reception

 The game received "generally favorable reviews", just two points shy of "universal acclaim", according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 29 out of 40.

-N64 Magazine mentioned the low quality of other similar games released around the same time and said: "After the lackluster efforts of Jeremy McGrath and Supercross 2000, we now have an intelligent racer".
+N64 Magazine mentioned the low quality of other similar games released around the same time and said: "After the lackluster efforts of Jeremy McGrath and Supercross 2000, we now have an intelligent racer."
 IGN commended the game for its "fantastic 3D engine, delightfully realistic physics, intuitive control, brilliantly detailed graphics, ingenious subtleties and tons of options".
 Levi Buchanan of GameFan stated: "In addition to the superb animation, the game sounds awesome...
-Its dirt bikes actually sound like the real thing--none of that high-pitched tin squeal you'll find in other sub-par racers".
-Michael Wolf of Next Generation commented that "with all the secrets and special tracks, not to mention the realistic physics that'll make you wince during crashes, this is one motocross racing game that will entertain for hours on end".
+Its dirt bikes actually sound like the real thing--none of that high-pitched tin squeal you'll find in other sub-par racers."
+Michael Wolf of NextGen said, "With all the secrets and special tracks, not to mention the realistic physics that'll make you wince during crashes, this is one motocross racing game that will entertain for hours on end."
+The Freshman of GamePro said of the game in one review, "It could have been so much more, but Excitebike 64 manages to be only the latest motocross game whose reoccurring bugs mar an otherwise excellent racing game.
+Various unlocked extras make Excitebike 64 a truckload of fun, but it's playing to get those goodies that kicks up the dirt."
+In another GamePro review, Dan Elektro said, "While you can't help but feel that Excitebike 64 is a few tweaks short of greatness, it's still a quality, enjoyable ride."

 While the game received high praise, certain publications voiced complaints.
-GameCritics stated that "the game isn't perfect — I would have liked even more tracks to race on as well as a few more racers".
-GameSpot opined that "some will cry about the frame rate, and some will wish the game featured real riders".
+GameCritics said, "The game isn't perfect — I would have liked even more tracks to race on as well as a few more racers."
+GameSpot opined, "Some will cry about the frame rate, and some will wish the game featured real riders."

 Another problem the game encountered was that it was one of the last games released for the N64 in Europe, having been released there over a year later than the Japan and U.S. releases.
 The delay was due to Nintendo's struggle to keep up with the demand for the games Pokémon Stadium and Perfect Dark.
 This led some to feel that it was released too late in the system's life and if it "had appeared earlier... it would have been a bigger hit".

-Nonetheless, the game ultimately went on to sell approximately two million copies, according to information provided by former employees of Left Field Productions.
+Nonetheless, the game ultimately went on to sell approximately two million units, according to information provided by former employees of Left Field Productions.

+The game was nominated for the "N64 Game of the Year" award at The Electric Playground's Blister Awards 2000, which went to Perfect Dark.